SciTools/iris/docs/iris/src/developers_guide/contributing_graphics_tests.rst

    happens, simply repeat the check-and-accept process until all tests pass.

-Add your changes to Iris
+Add Your Changes to Iris
 ========================

 To add your changes to Iris, you need to make two pull requests (PR).